THE HALSTON BUTCHER

 Evan arrived at Terra’s apartment at a quarter till.
 He could smell the aroma of his favorite meal, shrimp scampi, before he knocked on the door.

 “Here,” she smiled, handing him a chilled glass of Chardonnay when she let him in.

 “Aw,” he kissed her.
 “You make me remember all the reasons I love you.
 It’s been a terrible day.”

 “The guy was a dead end, some kind of radio nut who visits crime scenes sometimes.
 He’s writing a book.
 We gathered the wheel rims from two of the scenes; the one at the first scene was gone.
-You were right, they are connected to the murders.
-Both rims were covered by fingerprints of the victim.
+You were right, we connected them to the murders.
+Fingerprints of the victim covered both rims.
 Of course, that’s off the record.”

 “Off the record,” she promised.
 “What about the blood?”